eleanorhealth/pair-programming-exercise/stories/3-group-by-country.md

 > As an Eleanor Health clinical staff person,

-> When I click "Member List" in Ops Hub,
+> When I am viewing my Member List,

 > I want to be able to see members grouped by country,